d-ries/linux-essentials/xx_additional_exercises/regular_expressions/100_solutions.md

 <br/>![](images/2022-08-15-16-08-52.png)

 ## Task 5
-Search in the bash manpage to the header name “REDIRECTION” (The text starts at the left-side line) .
+Search in the bash manpage to the header name "REDIRECTION" (The text starts at the left-side line) .
 Is this search-function case sensitive?
 <br/>![](images/2022-08-15-16-09-03.png)

 ?> <i class="fa-solid fa-circle-info"></i>  If you only use lowercase, the search function is not case sensitive.
 The moment you type an uppercase letter, it becomes case sensitive.